 All foreigners who intend to work in Thailand have to apply for a work permit before they start working.
 A work permit is required for every foreigner who engages in work by “exerting energy or using knowledge whether or not in consideration of wages or other benefits.”

-The issuance of work permits falls within the competences of the Ministry of Labor.
+The issuance of work permits falls within the competences of the Ministry of Labour.
 Section 8 of the Alien Business Act states that the future employer may apply for this work permit on behalf of the foreigner, but the work permit itself can only be issued once the foreigner has entered Thailand in accordance with the immigration laws and presented himself to receive the permit.
 Moreover, a work permit will not be issued to the foreigner who does not have a Non-immigrant visa.

-In practice this means that, if you found a job before you actually move to Thailand, the Thai company should send you the documents required for the Non-immigrant B visa.You can enter Thailand with this Non-immigrant B visa and stay in the country for 90 days.
-Within that period you should collect your work permit for which, again, multiple company documents should be provided.
-Having received your work permit (valid for the same amount of time as your visa), you can apply for an extension of your visa (from 90 days to 1 year).
-With the extended visa you can also extend your work permit to one year.
+In practice this means that, if you found a job before you actually move to Thailand, the Thai company should arrange for your application for a Non-immigrant B visa.You can enter Thailand with this Non-immigrant B visa and within that period you should apply/collect your work permit for which, again, multiple company documents should be provided.
+Having received your work permit (valid for the same amount of time as your visa), you can apply for an extension of your visa (from 90 days to one year).
 From that point on, if you are a resident in Thailand, both your visa and work permit can be extended every year (and before the year elapses).

 The Work Permit Application

 A proper work permit application should contain the following documents provided by the applicant (in English or Thai):